KunkelAlexander/glide-and-seek/README.md

 ## Features
-- Built two small levels using the TileMap editor.
+- Built four small levels and a level selection using the TileMap editor.
 - Implemented grid-locked movement + ice sliding (no physics bodies).
 - Added ladders as exits to swap levels and respawn at entrances.
 - Added a camera that follows the player and zooms in on high-resolution screens
 - Hooked up background music.
 - Levels are authored in Godot's TileMap editor - every level corresponds to a separate scene.
 - Logic is kept on a plain-color TileMap layer (walls / ice / exits), with visuals layered on top.

+## TODO
+- Add traps like holes as well as moving objects.
+- There should be a goal: Player should collect an item in every level and get a reward for collecting all items in a game.

 ## Devlog